-The challenge with the above approach is that not all individuals wear the colors mentioned above.
+The challenge with the above approach is that not all individuals wear the colors mentioned.

 Orange, Orange/Red, Coral, Gold and Lilac Pink are only worn by a portion of the population.

-The colors of yellow, royal blue and moss green are worn by the entire population, however, the bases of the colors must be taken into consideration, as individuals wear the colors with four different bases; ash/blue, blue, yellow, red and two varying temperatures; cool and warm.
+The colors of yellow, royal blue and moss green are worn by the entire population, however, the bases of the colors must be taken into consideration, as individuals wear each of the above mentioned colors with four different bases; ash/blue, blue, yellow, red and two varying temperatures; cool and warm.

-Other trend forecasters recommend wearing pastel colors, such as, lavender or pale blue during spring and summer, however, there is a common misconception regarding pastel colors.
+Other trend forecasters recommend wearing pastel colors, such as, lavender or pale blue during spring and summer seasons, however, there is a common misconception regarding pastel colors.

 Most individuals think pastels are light hues that are cool in nature.
 In actuality, pastel colors are defined as powdered pigments and are available in all colors, with the dark hues consisting of pure pigments and others, with varying mixtures of inert whites.